yhomarys-qa/qa-portfolio/02-Test-Cases/Cart/TC-007_Update_Product_Quantity.md

 - Product quantity is updated correctly
 - Total price is recalculated based on quantity
 - Changes are reflected immediately in the cart
+- Cart icon is updated accordingly (if applicable)
 - No errors occur during the update